iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 <a name="Document.fromJSON"></a>

 ### Document.fromJSON(json) ⇒ [<code>Document</code>](#Document)
-Deserializes a `Document` object from a JSON object.
+Deserializes a `Document` from a JSON object.

 **Kind**: static method of [<code>Document</code>](#Document)